omiete01/webapp/README.md

 1. The Flask app runs on port 5000.
 2. The Dockerfile defines how to build the app into a container.
 3. The `.dockerignore` file ensures unnecessary files are not included in the Docker image.
-4. The GitHub Actions workflow automatically builds the Docker image and pushes it to Docker Hub when changes are pushed to the `main` branch.
+4. The GitHub Actions workflow automatically builds the Docker image and pushes it to Docker Hub when changes are pushed to the `master` branch.

 ## 📦 To Use with Docker Hub